Midland Railway branches around Walsall: Opening, and a dispute

-The Wolverhampton, Walsall & Midland Junction Railway
+The Wolverhampton, Walsall and Midland Junction Railway

 The South Staffordshire Railway too was becoming dominated by the LNWR.
 Originally the Midland Railway had seen this line as a useful access route to Walsall, but it appeared likely that difficulties lay ahead.
 The Midland Railway considered a more easterly connection to its network, on its main line at Water Orton.
-In the 1872 session of Parliament the Wolverhampton, Walsall & Midland Junction Railway Act was passed on 6 August 1872.
+In the 1872 session of Parliament the Wolverhampton, Walsall and Midland Junction Railway Act 1872 (35 & 36 Vict. c. clxxxii) was passed on 6 August 1872.
 This authorised a line from Ryecroft Junction and North Walsall to Castle Bromwich, joining the Midland Railway.
 The line was sponsored by the Midland Railway and extensive running powers were granted.
 A west to north curve was also authorised from North Walsall, which would have enabled direct running from Wolverhampton towards Wichnor over the SSR, but this was never built.

-The following year a further Act was obtained, authorising the formation of a triangular junction at Castle Bromwich, from Park Lane Junction to Water Orton Junction, leading towards Burton on the Midland Railway main line.
-The following year yet another Act (of 18 July 1874) authorised the vesting of the WW&MJR in the Midland Railway.
+The following year a further act of Parliament, the Wolverhampton, Walsall, and Midland Junction Railway Company's Act 1873 (36 & 37 Vict. c. cix) was obtained, authorising the formation of a triangular junction at Castle Bromwich, from Park Lane Junction to Water Orton Junction, leading towards Burton on the Midland Railway main line.
+The following year yet another act of Parliament, the Midland Railway (Additional Powers) Act 1874 (37 & 38 Vict. c. clx) of 18 July 1874) authorised the vesting of the WW&MJR in the Midland Railway.
 The line opened for goods trains on 19 May 1879 and for passenger traffic on 1 July 1879.

 Providing facilities

 Accommodation at Wolverhampton

 The Midland Railway considered Wolverhampton to be an important commercial centre, and wanted to construct ample terminal facilities there.
 It planned to open its own passenger station alongside the GWR station, but the LNWR announced its intention to enlarge its own facilities there in a way that conflicted.
 It also informed the Midland of its intention to discontinue the running powers into its Wolverhampton station, from June 1879.
-In fact the running powers existed by virtue of an Act of Parliament, and the intention to discontinue was unlawful, and was later dropped.
+In fact the running powers existed by virtue of an act of Parliament, and the intention to discontinue was unlawful, and was later dropped.
 The Midland obtained tenders for its station at Wolverhampton, which would have been a relatively modest two-platform station.
 However relations with the LNWR improved and it was agreed that the Midland would be granted adequate facilities in the LNWR station.
 The Midland Railway decided that it did not need its own passenger station, but it did build its own goods facilities, and these opened on 4 October 1880.

 The Midland Railway decided to make a canal transshipment point at Wolverhampton; it was on the Wyrley and Essington Canal, immediately south-west of Heath Town Junction, where the short branch joined the WW&MJR line.
 This was ready by the early summer of 1883.
 It became known as Wolverhampton Canal Depot, but after World War I canal traffic declined and the depot fell into disuse.
 It was formally closed in 1969.